Our opt-out preferences can be found here: https://schooltheatre.org/opt-

 The Chapter Select One-Act Showcase will be held in the Ruth N. Halls Theatre and will take place concurrently with workshop sessions.
 Please note that Chapter Select one-acts are not ticketed events, and general admission (non-ticketed) open seating is limited.
 Seat saving is not allowed.
 Please arrive early to secure your seat.
 Doors will remain open between performances.

 The Thespy Awards Showcase will take place live in the IU Auditorium and will also be simulcast in the Ruth N. Halls Theatre.
 Attendees not staying for the duration of the evening must attend in the Ruth N. Halls Theatre.
-Both venues will employ general admission (non-ticketed) seating, although Thespians who receive a Superior rating are eligible to sit in a reserved orchestra-level section in the IU Auditorium.
+Both venues will employ general admission (non-ticketed) seating.
 More details about seating assignments will be made available during the week of the festival.

 Registered students must submit their digital audition materials no later than May 10.
 College representatives will schedule callbacks and interviews directly with participating students.
 Optional dance auditions will be held in person on June 20.
 Pre-registration is required.
 Dance auditions will be limited to the first 150 registrants, and registration instructions will be sent to all Musical Theatre Performance auditionees on June 1.